-The environment within retail has seen a considerable shift in the last few years in its adoption of technology, yet there is still a lack of engagement from many leaders.
-This is somewhat ironic, as these leaders depend on the customer’s experience, which is more and more influenced by the technology that is leveraged.
+The environment within retail has seen a considerable shift in the last few years in its adoption of technology.
+However, there is still a lack of engagement from many leaders.
+This is somewhat ironic, as these leaders depend on the customer’s experience.
+An experience which is more and more influenced by the technology that is leveraged.

-The primary issue is the fact that many business owners take a step back from their technology, appreciating what it does with no appreciation for how it does it.
+The primary issue is the fact that many business owners take a step back from their technology.
+They appreciate what it does with no appreciation for how it does it.

-As a result, IT has to approach business owners, especially those in retail, from a perspective that looks more and more at the macro effects and immediate budgetary impacts while overlooking the long-term benefits of adopting certain solutions.
+As a result, IT has to approach business owners, especially those in retail, from a perspective that looks more and more at the macro effects and immediate budgetary impacts.
+Meanwhile overlooking the long-term benefits of adopting certain solutions.
 As technology has increasingly had to be passed through a business-focused lens, it has been described in increasingly standardized terms.

-This wouldn’t normally be an issue, except that these terms have gradually eliminated any differentiation between solutions – and this has impacted the businesses making these decisions, especially those in the retail vertical.
+This wouldn’t normally be an issue, except that these terms have gradually eliminated any differentiation between solutions.
+This has impacted the businesses making these decisions.
+Especially those in the retail vertical.

-While there is no guarantee that sufficient IT services would have mitigated these events (or the many others that have struck in recent memory, or that haven’t been large enough to garner attention) there are so many examples of how businesses, including retail shops, could have benefited from sufficient IT support and security.
+There is no guarantee that sufficient IT services would have mitigated these events (or the many others that have struck in recent memory, or that haven’t been large enough to garner attention).
+However, there are so many examples of how businesses, including retail shops, could have benefited from sufficient IT support and security.